 These are contributions made by the Government to add even more to your super when you make your own non-concessional contributions.

-You are only eligible for Government co-contributions in 2023/24 if you earn at least 10% of your income from working (eg salary) or running a business, had less than \$1.9 million in super at 30 June 2023 and meet a few other conditions.
+You are only eligible for Government co-contributions in 2024/25 if you earn at least 10% of your income from working (eg salary) or running a business, had less than \$1.9 million in super at 30 June 2024 and meet a few other conditions.

 The contribution made by the Government is 50c for every \$1 you contribute yourself, up to a maximum amount.
 The maximum amount is based on your income.
-It's \$500 each year if you earn less than around \$43,500 pa but it's lower if you earn more.
-The Government co-contribution phases out entirely once you earn more than approximately \$58,500 pa.
+It's \$500 each year if you earn less than around \$45,400 pa but it's lower if you earn more.
+The Government co-contribution phases out entirely once your income is more than the higher income threshold.
+For 2024/25, the higher income threshold is \$60,400.

 If you meet the conditions, Government co-contributions are a great way to get extra super for free.
-All you have to do is put at least \$1,000 into super yourself and the Government will automatically add a further \$500.
+All you have to do is put at least \$1,000 into super yourself and the Government will automatically add up to \$500 to your super.